RFI

 5. POST /v1/.../rfi to submit the response in a single shot.

-6. Listen for receiver.update again.
+6. Listen for customer.update again.
 The kyc_status flips back to verifying while BlindPay re-reviews.

 7. Wait for the final webhook.
-The receiver ends up approved, rejected, or back in compliance_request if compliance needs another round.
+The customer ends up approved, rejected, or back in compliance_request if compliance needs another round.

-While the receiver is in compliance_request, payouts and payins cannot be created for them.
+While the customer is in compliance_request, payouts and payins cannot be created for them.

 KYC status

-The compliance_request status extends the set documented on the Receivers page:
+The compliance_request status extends the set documented on the Customers page:

 • verifying: Initial review or post-RFI re-review